jpverkamp/blog/content/programming/2017/2017-12-18-ssh-config-tricks.md

     ProxyCommand bash -c "dig +short myip.opendns.com @resolver1.opendns.com | egrep '^(10|50|52)\\.' && nc %h %p || ssh bastion nc %h %p"
 ```

 This uses the same [OpenDNS](https://www.opendns.com/) trick as my [previous post]({{< ref "2017-12-13-dynamic-automatic-proxy.md" >}})) along with Bash conditionals.
-If my IP starts with `10.`, I will use the `&& nc %h %p` part of the command, which will use {{< wikipedia netcat >}} locally to create the connection.
+If my IP starts with `10.`, I will use the `&& nc %h %p` part of the command, which will use [[wiki:netcat]]() locally to create the connection.
 If it does not, then I will set up an SSH tunnel using netcat instead (which will otherwise still use my local ssh config, so the bastion and final hosts can use different users/keys).

 It's quite lovely to just be able to type `ssh work-server` and have things just work™ no matter if I'm on network or not.